sketchplugins/plugin-directory/README.md

 - [Smart Truncate](https://github.com/ozgurgunes/Sketch-Smart-Truncate), by Ozgur Gunes: Truncates text in selected layers, symbol overrides or even all overrides of all instances of a symbol to given length.
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo:
 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
-- [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
 - [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.